chef/chef-oss-practices/contributors/distribution-guidelines.md

 ## What about Chef code libraries used in distributions?

-You do not have to remove Chef from the existing Ruby class names, e.g. Chef::Log.
-(However, derived or modified class names should not include Chef).
+You do not have to remove Chef from the existing Ruby class names, e.g. Chef::Log or Chef::Dist.

+However, if you add a new class or derived class, the name of that new class should not include Chef.

+For example:

+Chef::Dist::Kitty is absolutely fine.

+Chef::Dist::ChefKitty is not fine.

 ## Do you need to change the installation paths for distributions?